sukarix/docs/src/packages/statera.md

 coverage reports in formats like Clover, HTML, and Text.
 Statera operates in both Web and CLI modes, providing flexible testing options.

+Statera is an optional, standalone package — applications can choose whether or not to use it for unit testing.
+The Sukarix framework itself uses Statera for its own test suite via a `require-dev` dependency.

 ## Key Concepts

 ### TestGroup